Code-Institute-Submissions/NikolaVk-portfolio-1NV_SepResub/README.md

 <img src="https://github.com/NikolaVk/portfolio-1NV/blob/master/assets/readme/w3css.png" width="100%">

+### Known Bugs

+The only bug I know is when I open the hamburger menu aspecially on a small screen and its not completly visible, a user cant scroll down to go to tools and sometimes only contact page.
+This is because I made the header fixed to make it eaeier for users when wanting to switch pages.
+I tried to put the buttons closer to each other and at least on my laptop (developer tools) it looked fine until I opended it on my phone in landschape mode.

 ## Deployment

+### Github pages

-- Login to your github and go to [GitHub repository](https://github.com/NikolaVk?tab=repositories)
+1. Login to your github and go to [GitHub repository](https://github.com/NikolaVk?tab=repositories)
-- Go to your project and locate the settings above your file and click it
+2. Go to your project and locate the settings above your file and click it
-- In the new page you will see the navigation bar to your left.
+3. In the new page you will see the navigation bar to your left.
 In here locate pages and click on it
-- Here you will see the *GitHub Pages*.
+4. Here you will see the *GitHub Pages*.
 Here you will press branch and select the master branch.
 Now click save.
-- After you saved the page will refresh and it will show you this [link](https://nikolavk.github.io/portfolio-1NV/index.html)
+5. After you saved the page will refresh and it will show you this [link](https://nikolavk.github.io/portfolio-1NV/index.html)

 ## Credits